-According to Board policy, the retention periods for these records are as follows:
+According to Board policy, the retention periods for records are as follows:

-- The Student Cumulative (or Temporary) Folder Record for elementary school students shall be kept until the student is 21 years old and for high school students, shall be kept until the student is 27 years old. - Special education related records for students with disabilities shall be kept until the student is 27 years old. - Student Permanent records are kept for at least 60 years after the student has transferred, graduated, or otherwise permanently withdrawn from the school.
+- The Student Cumulative (or Temporary) Record for elementary school students shall be kept until the student is 21 years old and for high school students, shall be kept until the student is 27 years old. - Special education related records for students with disabilities shall be kept until the student is 27 years old. - Student Permanent records are kept for at least 60 years after the student has transferred, graduated, or otherwise permanently withdrawn from the school.

 The Board will follow the above retention schedule and will destroy these student records in the natural course of business when the records are eligible for disposal.
 Parents will be given notice when students permanently withdraw from school of the record disposal schedule.
+For additional information, refer to the Board's Policy on the Maintenance and Retention of School Student Records at (http://policy.cps.k12.il.us/documents/706.1.pdf).